thesheepcat/K-indexer/API_TECHNICAL_SPECIFICATIONS.md

 - `votedContent`: Base64 encoded content of the post/reply being voted on

 **Database Implementation:**
-- Queries `k_mentions` table for all content types: 'post', 'reply', 'vote'
+- Queries `k_mentions` table for content types: 'post', 'reply', 'vote' (excludes 'quote' to avoid duplicates)
+- Queries `k_contents` table for content_type = 'quote' where the user's content is being quoted
+- Uses UNION ALL to combine mentions and quotes into a single notification stream
 - Uses complex SQL CTEs to join with respective content tables (`k_posts`, `k_replies`, `k_votes`)
 - For vote notifications, includes additional data about the voted content
 - Excludes notifications from blocked users